bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 and jQuery back in the day.
-It certainly was for me personally, where I wanted to do something that was fun and interactive and I could write fewer lines of code with jQuery than with JavaScript, so that was a real bonus for me as I was learning JavaScript back in the day.
+It certainly was for me personally, where I wanted to do something that was fun and interactive and I could write fewer lines of code with jQuery than with JavaScript, so that was a real bonus for me as I was learning JavaScript back in the day.</p>

-There are a lot of modern considerations to take into account when deciding whether or not to use jQuery.
+<p>There are a lot of modern considerations to take into account when
+deciding whether or not to use jQuery.
 Adding JQuery to your project, add some weight to the files, and they&apos;ll take longer to load.
 If you&apos;re just doing one simple small thing, it&apos;s probably just not worth